 Sometimes a person's enrollment in our plan is retroactive.
 (This means that the first day of their enrollment has already passed.
 The enrollment date may even have occurred last year.)

 If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered Services or Part D drugs after your enrollment date, you can ask us to pay you back for our share of the costs.
 You will need to submit paperwork such as receipts and bills for us to handle the reimbursement.

 When you use a Non-Plan Pharmacy to get a prescription filled.
-If you go to a Non-Plan Pharmacy, the pharmacy may not be able to submit the claim directly to us.
+If you go to a Non-Plan, the pharmacy may not be able to submit the claim directly to us.
 When that happens, you will have to pay the full cost of your prescription.

 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
-Remember that we only cover non-plan pharmacies in limited circumstances.
-We may not pay you back the difference between what you paid for the drug at the Non-Plan Pharmacy and the amount that we would pay at a Plan Pharmacy.
+Remember that we only cover out of network pharmacies in limited circumstances.